camunda/camunda-docs-manual/content/reference/rest/message/post-message.md

   </tr>
   <tr>
     <td>tenantId</td>
     <td>Used to correlate the message for a tenant with the given id.
-Will only correlate to executions and process definitions which belongs to the tenant.</td>
+Will only correlate to executions and process definitions which belong to the tenant.</td>
   </tr>
   <tr>
     <td>withoutTenantId</td>
-    <td>A Boolean value that indicates whether the message should only be correlated to executions and process definitions which belongs to no tenant.
+    <td>A Boolean value that indicates whether the message should only be correlated to executions and process definitions which belong to no tenant or not.
 Value may only be <code>true</code>, as <code>false</code> is the default behavior.</td>
   </tr>
   <tr>
     <td>processInstanceId</td>